yannforget/spell-website/content/person/simon-dellicour.md

 ## Biographical sketch

 Simon Dellicour is a bioengineer graduated at the University of Louvain (UCLouvain) in 2009.
-He subsequently did a PhD under the supervision of [Patrick Mardulyn](http://ebe.ulb.ac.be/ebe/Mardulyn.html) (ULB, 2009-13), a first post-doc in the team of [Oliver Pybus](http://evolve.zoo.ox.ac.uk/Evolve/Home.html) at the University of Oxford (2013-15), a second post-doc in the group of [Philippe Lemey](https://rega.kuleuven.be/cev/ecv/staff-members/00036765) at the University of Leuven (KU Leuven, 2015-18), and then joined the Spatial Epidemiology Lab. in October 2018 for his third post-doc.
+He subsequently did a PhD under the supervision of [Patrick Mardulyn](http://ebe.ulb.ac.be/ebe/Mardulyn.html) (ULB, 2009-13), a first post-doc in the team of [Oliver Pybus](http://evolve.zoo.ox.ac.uk/Evolve/Home.html) at the University of Oxford (2013-15), a second post-doc in the group of [Philippe Lemey](https://rega.kuleuven.be/cev/ecv/staff-members/00036765) at the University of Leuven (KU Leuven, 2015-18), and then joined the Spatial Epidemiology Lab in October 2018 for his third post-doc.
 In 2020, he became an FNRS Research Associate, a permanent academic position awarded by the Belgian *Fonds National pour la Recherche Scientifique*.
-Simon is also a scientific collaborator of the [Evolutionary and Computational Virology](https://rega.kuleuven.be/cev/ecv) lab at the Rega Institute (KU Leuven)
+Simon is also a Visiting Professor at the University of Leuven (KU Leuven, Rega Institute, [Evolutionary and Computational Virology](https://rega.kuleuven.be/cev/ecv) lab)

 ## Research interests